Lawyer in NFL concussion deal says an appeal would be 'selfish'

 Attorney Jason Luckasevic, who represents about 550 players in the settlement, called the deal “bittersweet.”

-“There’s so much more that could have and should have been done for these players who suffer serious and permanent cognitive and behavioral mental handicaps,” he said.
+“There’s so much more that could have and should have been done for these players who suffer serious and permanent cognitive and behavioural mental handicaps,” he said.

-“How about the guys that [...] have days that are very dark and depressing because they are still living an independent life?
+“How about the guys that are out there that occasionally forget the name of their friend, or their grocery list and have days that are very dark and depressing because they are still living an independent life?
 They get nothing,” he said.

 Dave Pear, 61, a Pro Bowl defensive lineman for the Tampa Bay Buccaneers and Super Bowl champion with the Oakland Raiders, called the settlement price tag “a nuisance fee” for the NFL.